sincerity after communism: a cultural history

 Untitled (From the Sandbox Series) (2004-'05) by Alla Esipovich, singled out by the artist Oleg Kulik as one representative of a new sincerity in contemporary Russian art.

-Communism offers a cultural history of sincerity rhetorics, with special
+Communism offers a cultural history of sincerity rhetorics on a global

 attention for their outlines in post-Soviet literature and blogs.
 It traces a

-trend to categorize contemporary cultural practices as "new sincere"
+trend to categorize contemporary cultural practices as emblematic of a "post-postmodern,"

 social and professional backgrounds, from bloggers to curators, scholars to

-out (a renewed) sincerity as a salient aesthetic mode in contemporary Russian
+out (a renewed) sincerity as a salient perestroika-era and post-Soviet

-Sincerity after Communism: A Cultural History is currently under review at an American university publisher; once more publication details are known, I will share them on this page.
+At this moment I am finalizing the manuscript of Sincerity after Communism; once more publication details are known, I will share them on this page.